tidyverse/tidyverse.org/content/articles/2018-12-dplyr-0-8-0-release-candidate.markdown

 ## Behaviour with grouped tibbles

 We have reviewed the documentation of all scoped variants to make clear how the scoped operations are applied to grouped tibbles.
-For most of the scoped verbs, the operation also apply on the grouping variables when they are part of the selection.
+For most of the scoped verbs, the operations also apply on the grouping variables when they are part of the selection.
 This includes:

 * [`arrange_all()`](https://dplyr.tidyverse.org/reference/arrange_all.html), [`arrange_at()`](https://dplyr.tidyverse.org/reference/arrange_at.html), and [`arrange_if()`](https://dplyr.tidyverse.org/reference/arrange_if.html)